utsaslab/crashmonkey/README.md

 * linux kernel headers
      * install with `sudo apt-get install linux-headers-$(uname -r)`

 Furthermore, the VM should have enough disk space to build and compile CrashMonkey as well as enough RAM to run any tests you want.
-I mention RAM because CrashMonkey uses a RAM block device during its tests, so you will need to give it at least as much RAM as the largest test you plan on running.
+I mention CrashMonkey stores some data in RAM during its tests, so you will need to give it at least as much RAM as the largest test you plan on running.
 For small tests, a 20 GB hard drive for the Ubuntu install and also all other files (I'm lazy and don't feel like trimming it down more than that) and 2-4 GB of RAM should be more than enough.

 If you are new to building and running VMs and would like to try something other than VirtualBox, I would recommend using `vmbuilder`, `libvert`, `qemu`, `kvm`, and the `vmbuilder` script in the repo to get everything setup (script generously provided by Ian Neal).